 Step 2: Properly Address the Employment Probation Period Letter

 You can use the basic parts of a formal letter which includes the date of the letter’s writing, an inside address, and a subject line.
 However, there are also instances where you may just use the header of your organization.
-It will depend on your business on how you will address the employment probation period letter.
+It will depend on the implementation business plan on how you will address the employment probation period letter.
 Consider the way that you will hand or send the letter to its recipient, the time frame of the letter’s usage, and the level of formality that you would like to incorporate in the letter’s content.

 Step 3: Have a Formal Salutation